Faith & Inspiration

 She had discovered years before that each puzzle, no matter how complicated, had a secret, a formula, that once discovered allowed it to practically assemble itself.
-Many years before she had considered that life itself was very much like a puzzle, each piece flowing into the next, and the next, making up many little pictures until they all blended into one.
+She had come to believe that life itself was like a puzzle, each piece flowing into the next, and the next, making up many little pictures until they all blended into one.

-“Yes, life is very like a puzzle, finally realizing completion as a beautiful picture made up of many vignettes.
-Each facet, when viewed separately at times seems almost insignificant, but when viewed as a whole they flow together as a lovely picture, a beautiful panorama.”
+“Yes, life is very much like a puzzle, finally realizing completion as a beautiful picture, and made up of many vignettes.
+Each facet, when viewed separately at times, seems almost insignificant, but when viewed as a whole they flow together as a lovely picture, a beautiful panorama.”

-This thought she had shared with her doctor only recently and he had agreed with her.
+This thought she had shared with her doctor recently and he had agreed with her.

 Throughout nearly 60 years of teaching, she had instilled in many of her pupils that analytical perspective of life and she had watched those pupils develop into men and women of honor and integrity.

 Now in her twilight years, she expected that each of those hundreds of students were a part of her puzzle and she a part of theirs, each lending color and variety to the whole.

 Not a bad thought when she considered it, not bad at all.

 The puzzle spread out on the small table in front of her depicted an old lady in a long, pale blue dress, a lovely ivory cameo held at her delicate throat on a fine ribbon of royal blue.
 In the puzzle the old lady’s hair was pinned up neatly, a few wisps of gray framing a face, which, though elderly, was yet lovely.
 It was a kind and gentle face, a face that seemed to glow, accentuating the tiny smile that played upon her lips.